sportsclimbs/grades/content/lists/uk-routes.md

 9. The thirteenth ascent of *Progress* by Ted Kingsnorth.
 10. The fourteenth ascent of *Progress* by Pete Dawson.
 11. The fifth ascent of *Northern Lights* by Josh Ibbetson.
+12. The third ascent of *Batshadow* by Josh Ibbetson.

 Additionally both Eder Lomba Lopez de Ipiña and Josh Ibbetson were getting close to the first repeat of Steve McClure's *Rainman* (9b) and Will Bosi has got very close to making the second ascent of Steve McClure's *Mutation* (9a/+) at Raven Tor.